-Welcome to the 2018/19 tryout information page.
+Welcome to the 2019-2020 tryout information page.
 Last year we had an incredible tryout turnout that resulted in a record number of teams.
-We had four 12U teams, five 14U teams, six 16U teams, and three 18U team at the Courts in Beaverton.
+We had four 12U teams, five 14U teams, five 16U teams, and two 18U team at the Courts in Beaverton.

 The availability of practice courts at our home facilities of The Courts in Beaverton allows most of our teams to practice at the same time and place, creating even more of an "Academy" style practice environment.
 Cooperative coaching, specific position sessions and inter-age groupings all go together to create more intense practices with higher expectations.